gbenroscience/ParserNG/parser-ng-sql/README.md

 parser-ng-sql deliberately does not implement:

-- `JOIN`, subqueries, or any multi-table concept — every query operates on exactly one `VectorSchemaRoot` you already have in hand.
+- `JOIN`, subqueries, or any multi-table concept; every query operates on exactly one `VectorSchemaRoot` you already have in hand.
-- `INSERT`, `UPDATE`, `DELETE`, transactions, or a catalog of any kind — there is no notion of a persistent table to mutate.
+- `INSERT`, `UPDATE`, `DELETE`, transactions, or a catalog of any kind;
+  there is no notion of a persistent table to mutate.
 - `DISTINCT`.
-- Non-numeric `CAST` targets or general string/text processing — every value in a ParserNG expression is a floating-point number.
+- Non-numeric `CAST` targets or general string/text processing; every value in a ParserNG expression is a floating-point number.

 None of these are missing by oversight.
-The goal is a fast, predictable way to describe a vectorized Arrow computation, not a general-purpose query engine — see the tagline at the top of this document.
+The goal is a fast, predictable way to describe a vectorized Arrow computation, not a general-purpose query engine; see the tagline at the top of this document.

 ## Resource ownership and thread-safety

-An `ArrowQuery` owns whatever expression evaluators it has compiled and must be closed when no longer needed — a try-with-resources block, as in every example above, is the simplest way.
-Every `VectorSchemaRoot` returned by `execute(root)` is a fresh, independently-owned batch that the caller owns and must close in turn; parser-ng-sql never returns a view over, or a root that shares ownership with, the root you passed in (passthrough columns may share refcounted buffers with the input, exactly as Arrow's own `TransferPair` does — closing either side is always safe).
+An `ArrowQuery` owns whatever expression evaluators it has compiled and must be closed when no longer needed; a try-with-resources block, as in every example above, is the simplest way.
+Every `VectorSchemaRoot` returned by `execute(root)` is a fresh, independently-owned batch that the caller owns and must close in turn; parser-ng-sql never returns a view over, or a root that shares ownership with, the root you passed in (passthrough columns may share refcounted buffers with the input, exactly as Arrow's own `TransferPair` does; closing either side is always safe).

-**`execute(VectorSchemaRoot)` is safe to call concurrently from multiple threads on the same `ArrowQuery`** — including concurrently with `withBackend`, `withNullPolicy`, and `close()`, and concurrently with the one-time recompilation that happens the first time a new schema shape is seen or the backend changes.
+**`execute(VectorSchemaRoot)` is safe to call concurrently from multiple threads on the same `ArrowQuery`**; including concurrently with `withBackend`, `withNullPolicy`, and `close()`, and concurrently with the one-time recompilation that happens the first time a new schema shape is seen or the backend changes.
 The plan a given call uses is reference-